Strappado: Modern instances

-The "ropes" was one of several torture methods employed at the Hỏa Lò Prison, popularly known among Americans as the Hanoi Hilton during the 1964-1973 era of the Vietnam War.
-The site was used by the North Vietnamese Army to house, torture and interrogate captured servicemen, mostly American airmen shot down during bombing raids.
+The "ropes" was one of several torture methods employed at the Hỏa Lò Prison, popularly known among Americans as the Hanoi Hilton during the 1964–1973 era of the Vietnam War.
+The site was used by the North Vietnamese Army to house, torture, and interrogate captured servicemen, mostly American airmen shot down during bombing raids.
 The aim of the torture was usually not to acquire information, but to break the will of the prisoners, both individually and as a group, and to extract written or recorded statements from the prisoners that would be critical of American conduct of the war and praise their captors.

 According to a 1997 Human Rights Watch report, this technique was "widely employed" by the security forces of Turkey, where it is "usually used together with high-pressure water, electric shock, beating, or sexual molestation such as squeezing the testicles or breast or placing a nightstick against or in the vagina or anus."
 In 1996, the European Court of Human Rights found Turkey guilty of torture for its use of reverse hanging.
 Turkey has been admonished by Amnesty International and other international human rights groups concerning the use of the technique.

 In 2003, one of the Bulgarian nurses interrogated during the HIV trial in Libya, Snezhana Dimitrova, stated that she had been tortured in this way.

-They tied my hands behind my back.
-Then they hung me from a door.
-It feels like they are stretching you from all sides.
-My torso was twisted and my shoulders were dislocated from their joints from time to time.
-The pain cannot be described.
-The translator was shouting, "Confess or you will die here".

 In November 2003, suspected terrorist Manadel al-Jamadi was tortured to death at Abu Ghraib prison during a Central Intelligence Agency interrogation by members of the U.S. military.
 It was revealed in February 2005 that al-Jamadi had died after 30 minutes of interrogation, during which he was suspended by the wrists bound behind his back.

-Richard Belmar has stated that he was repeatedly subjected to this torture method as a punishment during his extrajudicial detention at the Parwan Detention Facility in Afghanistan from 2002-2005.
+Richard Belmar has stated that he was repeatedly subjected to this torture method as a punishment during his extrajudicial detention at the Parwan Detention Facility in Afghanistan from 2002 to 2005.

 In 2017, video footage was released of Iraqi Army members inflicting strappado torture following successes in the Battle of Mosul.

-In March 2023, the European Court of Human Rights found Ukraine in violation of the prohibition against torture, alleging that police made use of strappado to coerce prisoner Mykola Slyvotskyy into falsely confessing his guilt for 2 murders that another person had previously confessed to committing.
+In March 2023, the European Court of Human Rights found Ukraine in violation of the prohibition against torture, alleging that, in November 2003, police made use of strappado to coerce prisoner Mykola Slyvotskyy into falsely confessing his guilt for two murders that another person had previously confessed to committing.

+Strappado is sometimes used as a variant of the helicopter position for torture in Eritrea as of the early twenty-first century.